cran/RLescalation/README.md

-The purpose of this `RLescalation` package is to easily construct an dose escalation rule that directly optimizes the percentages of correct selection (PCS) of MTDs.
+The purpose of this `RLescalation` package is to easily construct an dose escalation rule that directly optimizes the percentages of correct selection (PCS) of the maximum tolerated dose (MTD).
 Several high-level functions are also provided to make it easy to perform simulation studies.

 ## Installation